The Rossendale story

 Rossendale Hall was purchased by two families – the Chapmans and the Hydes – in 1972.
 Both families had children with disabilities, and were thus very aware that there was no respite provision for families in those circumstances.
 The families had agreed that they would find a way to provide that service, and buying the Hall seemed to fit their plans.

 They had raised the money for the purchase from the sale of their own homes, plus a donation from a local benefactor.
 Both families moved into the Hall in the spring of 1973.

-In order to meet the need for their fledgling service, the Chapmans and Hydes immediately began to fundraise for the construction of a purpose-built respite unit.
-Over the next three years, with the unstinting support of many people from Sutton and Macclesfield, the group achieved their goal and the Short Stay Unit (later re-christened Riverside) was opened in 1976.
+In order to launch their fledgling service, the Chapmans and Hydes immediately began to fundraise for the construction of a purpose-built respite unit.
+Over the next three years, with the unstinting support of many people from Sutton and Macclesfield, the group achieved their goal and the Short Stay Unit was opened in 1976.
 The Trust was now truly on its way.

-Supported living enables each person to explore the choices in their own lives, and to fulfil their potential.
+A core purpose of Supported Living is to enable each person to explore the choices in their own lives, and to fulfil their potential.
 We support all of our tenants to achieve their potential, whatever their level of ability.

 The Trust’s vision reflects the 40 years of caring:

 “To create an environment in which people can develop and grow, enabling them to have ownership of their lives, and futures”.

 Even in times of extreme budget pressures on local authorities (who fund the cost of our tenants’ care and support) the Trust believes that it must continue to grow, in order to properly meet the demand which we see in the community for this type of service.

 We continue to actively create partnerships with families, housing associations and local authorities to produce exciting new developments.